yast/yast.github.io/_posts/2021-03-30-summary-of-20th-hack-week.md

 At this point, we can check a big part of `yast2-ruby-bindings.rpm` and a small portion of `yast2.rpm`, which is a significant step forward.
-But if you want to know more about this promising project, do not hesitate to have a look at the [project's page'][sorbet-yast].
+But if you want to know more about this promising project, do not hesitate to have a look at the [project's page][sorbet-yast].

 [sorbet]: https://sorbet.org/ "Sorbet"
 [sorbet-yast]: https://hackweek.suse.com/20/projects/type-check-yast-with-sorbet "Type Check YaST with Sorbet"